SonamShukla10/Linux-Server-Configuration/README.md

 * While logged in as grader, install Apache: sudo apt-get install apache2.
 * Enter public IP of the Amazon Lightsail instance into browser.
 You should see Apache2 Ubuntu Default Page .
-* My project is built with Python 3.
-So, I need to install the Python 3 mod_wsgi package:

       sudo apt-get install libapache2-mod-wsgi-py3
  *  Enable mod_wsgi using: sudo a2enmod wsgi.